misea/followers_to_csv/Readme.md

 This repository contains a script to export a *public* Mastodon account's followers to a csv file similar to those used in many of the [Academics of Mastodon](https://nathanlesage.github.io/academics-on-mastodon/) lists, which are also compatible with [find.sciences.social](https://find.sciences.social).

 The generated file contains 3 columns:

+- Account address: The full Mastodon handle of the follower.
+Name is different from Academics of Mastodon but same as what Mastodon importer uses.
 - name: taken from the Display Name of the following account
-- handle: The full Mastodon handle of the follower
 - keywords: These are the hashtags extracted from the account description

 A future version include validated urls information from custom fields.

 ## Setup

-To run you will need a [node.js installation](https://nodejs.org/en/download/).
+To run you will need a [node.js installation](https://nodejs.org/en/download/) that supports ECMAScript modules (version > 14).
+I have not tested on anything before 18.2 LTS.

 Then download or clone this repository.
 Before you run the *first time* you will have to run